 Creativity, empathy, and listening skills are some of the most important characteristics that a good UX Designer must have in order to soak up the user's context, the processes they undertake in their day-to-day life, and their needs.
 Being a good observer is also essential to notice those details that escape us at first glance when using an application, without neglecting business and communication skills, the latter being essential.
 Working on a good relationship with the rest of the team is essential, as well as researching everything related to usability and learning about new software and technical solutions and trends that pop up.

-Depending on the size of the team, a UX professional may need to develop into a certain role.
-One of these roles is the UX Researcher, who is in charge of analyzing users and helping them understand them by asking who they are, analyzing their behaviors, and focusing on their needs through interviews, surveys, and research.
+Depending on the size of the team, a UX/UI professional may need to develop into a certain role.
+One of these roles is the UX Researcher, who is in charge of analyzing users and helping them understand them by asking who they are, studying their behaviors, and focusing on their needs through interviews, surveys, and research.
 User experience maps, usability assessments, and analytics reports are often their main projects.

 Another path of specialization is that of Service Design, which seeks to create or improve existing services with the aim of making them more usable, useful, and desirable, as well as more effective.
 Those who are dedicated to this work pursue the goal of having the best available service in the eyes of both the consumer and the company.

 Whatever the final destination of a user experience designer may be, vacancies in the sector have grown by up to 560% in recent years, a finding that shows, unequivocally, that user experience professionals are essential with companies becoming increasingly aware of the importance of designing the best digital experiences.

 Resources To Get Started In UX/UI

 With it being such a wide and flexible professional field, you’d be hard pressed to not find yourself fitting in one of the specializations related to UX/UI.
 Although caring about the customer experience is the one prevalent quality, roles like Web Design and UX Strategist require radically different skill sets.